Students often ask me “Is it cheating to use AF?”

 If you’re not manually selecting your focus point, it’s very difficult to control what the lens locks focus on.

 Ever taken a shot like this?
-It can be very difficult to focus on those narrow blades of grass or similarly shaped objects.
+It can be very difficult to focus on fine blades of grass or similarly delicate objects.

 Not just because they’re small either, the sheer volume makes it tricky for the AF system to settle somewhere and lock.